What size solar system do I need?

 That’s only $2000 for the additional 3.6kW.
 You’ll generate 120% of the power for just 38% more cost.

 Don’t get me wrong, we could sell you an entry-level Solar system for $4200.
 Or you could pick up some nasty roof bling, AKA “solar land-fill” with a drive-away warranty for under $3000.

 I’m comparing a good quality 3kW system to a good quality 6.6kW system.
-But why isn’t the 3kW system around half the price of a 6.6kW system?
+But why isn’t the 3kW size solar system around half the price of a 6.6kW system?

 - A 3kW Fronius inverter only costs about $200 less than a 5kW, because it’s essentially the same as a 5kW inverter with different programming and a different compliance stamp.
 It’s about economies of scale.
 Most inverter manufacturers do the same.